sammybibs/sammybibs.github.io/Blogger/2_DNAC_API.md

 <br>

-> Side note: I redacted the prefix and suffix out of paranoia, heres how i achieved that with slicing in a for loop.
+> Side note: I redacted the prefix and suffix from the device ID's, heres how i achieved that with slicing in a for loop.
 ```python
 r = 'redacted'
 for i,dev in enumerate(device_list):